 While I adored the ongoing education and discussions, for me, the actual performance lacked all the things I love about opera: the elaborate costumes and the beautiful music that transport one in sight and sound.
 The ominous musical score cast a heavy sense of doom over the performance.
 But perhaps that was as it should be.

 But my advice, particularly if you are buying expensive seats, is to stick to the fabulous classics.
 You won’t be disappointed.

 My experience with the 2018 season at the Opera was, overall, terrific.
 It’s now on the annual must do list and, among other shows, The classic La Boheme is on the 2019 agenda.

-From O’Keeffe to Oppenheimer, it’s a close knit circle of eccentrics that have paved the future of New Mexico.
+From O’Keeffe to Oppenheimer, it’s a close knit circle of intellectuals, artists and eccentrics that have paved the future of New Mexico.
 Perhaps given this eclectic backdrop, it’s not entirely surprising that a performance like Doctor Atomic raised so much interest during the 2018 season.
 I’m grateful for the reminder of our history, and for the look both back and forward, hopefully in healing.

 The Santa Fe Opera Season 2019: Tickets

 Tailgating, plus the art of opera, is a quirky and unbeatable combination.

 Put the Opera on your Santa Fe must do list!
 While the premium seats range over $200, the standing spots are a very reasonable $15.
 This allows just about everyone to go to the opera, at least once.